-Since the flowerbed edges were already cut, they just needed sharpening up which is much easier than starting fresh!
+Since the flower bed edges were already cut, the lawn edge just needed sharpening up with a blade which is much easier than starting fresh!

-See video below at end of this post.
+PLUS!
+View helpful video below at end of this post!

-How to freshen up flowerbed edges like a pro
+How to recut flower bed edges like a pro

-1. Using a half moon edger, create a fresh cut along your existing flower bed edges to sharpen them up.
+1. Using a half moon flower bed edger, create a fresh cut along your existing flower bed edges to sharpen them up.

 Most of this is due to the grass growing.
 However you will also note, the soil levels out, becoming level with the lawn, which reduces the sharpness of what it can be.

 The key is to achieve a sharp edge and get a trench back in place.